akhilkalepu/redSpot---source-code/README.md

 ![Imgur](https://i.imgur.com/RpaPDML.png)

 At 4:00 AM the script connects to the MySQL database and goes through the list of post titles in each subreddit's table.
-Each title is formatted to remove unnecessary characters, strings stored in [square brackets] and year tags stored in (parantheses) while allowing strings stored in (parantheses) to remain.
+Each title is formatted to remove unnecessary characters and strings while allowing strings stored in (parantheses) to remain.
 This is so tags for remixes, live performances and secondary titles are not removed.

 ![Imgur](https://i.imgur.com/tCVOA75.png)